zaerl/attractor/README.md

 Copy `attractor.c` and `attractor.h` in your test folder.

 ## Usage
 Attractor provide a `ATT_ASSERT` macro that you can use to test your code.
-The macro outputs a number different from zero if the test pass:
+The macro outputs a number different from zero if the test passes:
 ```c
 ATT_ASSERT(the_value_to_test, the_expected_value, "description")
 ```